-Employer-provided mobile phones are tax free, as long as it is the employer rather than the employee who owns the phone and takes out the contract with the telecoms company.
+An employer-provided mobile phone is tax free, as long as it is the employer rather than the employee who owns the phone and takes out the contract with the telecoms company.

-Encourage your employees to cycle to work with a subsidised bicycle.
+Encourage your employees to cycle to work on a subsidised bicycle.
+You can lend bicycles and associated safety equipment to